Here’s what kept law student Andrew Rosales motivated enough to not only lose weight but build muscle, too

 What did you do in order to stay composed when you were dieting?

 Have a diet plan and stick to it.
 Never underestimate the power of will.
-Strengthen your resolve; you have to be willing to do things that you’ve never done before to get the results you want.
+Strengthen your resolve; you have to be willing to do things you’ve never done before to get the results you want.
 Slow progress is better than no progress.
 Think of it as a day-to-day struggle.
 Just remember to do your cardio, train, and eat properly.

 One trick for me is to have cheat meals and not cheat days.
 There are three to four meals in a day.
 In a week, I spread out the cheat meals, so I can still enjoy food.
 But of course, in moderation.
 No late-night binge eating.
 Make sure you eat before or after an intense cardio session, so you won’t feel any regrets.
 Whenever I’m out with friends or family, I usually use one of my cheat meals.